 1.1 Removing Blank Rows

 Sometimes your dataset may have blank rows that you need to remove.
-However, removing them one by one can be particularly challenging.
-Rather, we can write a few lines of VBA code to do the heavy lifting for us.
-Hence, just follow these steps.
+However, removing them one by one can be tedious.
+We can write a few lines of VBA code to do the heavy lifting for us.

-Here, we have a dataset of the List of Idioms in the B4:C14 cells, which contains a handful of idioms as shown in the picture below.
+We have a sample dataset below of the List of Idioms in the B4:C14 cells.

 This opens the Visual Basic Editor in a new window.